 The water vapors from the oceans and seas floated high up and towards the mountains forming nebulous clouds.
 Across the Himalayas, the weather had become unpredictable and inhospitable for human settlement.
 Here, the atmosphere was bombarded by thunders, roasted by lightening and rummaged by heavy rainstorms.

-The land had given itself up to chronic landslides, high magnitude earthquakes and in some parts, boiling volcanoes.
+The land had given itself up to chronic landslides, high magnitude earthquakes, and in some parts, boiling volcanoes.

-Typhoons, cyclones and windstorms ruled at sea.
+Typhoons, cyclones, and windstorms ruled at sea.
 The ocean beds had become a melting pot of magma.

-As the effects of global warming started taking its toll, first it affected the flora and fauna, then the drinking water followed by decline in hydropower generation and ultimately the economy and the people of the Himalayan kingdom of Bhutan.
+As the effects of global warming started taking its toll, first it affected the flora and fauna, then the drinking water followed by a decline in hydropower generation and ultimately the economy and the people of the Himalayan kingdom of Bhutan.

-The natural disasters spread around the globe with human beings getting trapped in the gaping earth as earthquakes of cosmic magnitudes began.
+Natural disasters spread around the globe with human beings getting trapped in the gaping earth as earthquakes of cosmic magnitudes began.

 Most of them were also killed as they got washed away by the flash floods and swelling rivers.
 Fiery volcanoes that ensued in most parts of the world consumed the population.

-Pestilence of a rare kind followed fostered by the warm weather.
+A pestilence of a rare kind followed fostered by the warm weather.